 Though modern on the outside, the National Museum of Saudi Arabia in Riyadh brings visitors on a journey through centuries of culture, art and history, from prehistoric Arabia to today.
-Discover interactive exhibits, replicas of buildings in old Jeddah, Neolithic rock art, antiques, manuscripts and centuries-old crafts and take a look at the diverse economic and commercial activities of Arabia.
+Discover interactive exhibits, replicas of buildings in old Jeddah, Neolithic rock art, antiques, manuscripts, and centuries-old crafts and take a look at the diverse economic and commercial activities of Arabia.
 Education and entertainment collide inside the two-story, 28,000-square-meter museum, which has eight galleries.
-Learn more about several of the National Museum’s permanent exhibits, then take a peek inside via this virtual tour.
+Learn more about several of the National Museum’s permanent exhibits through their app, available to download on IOS and Android, then take a peek inside via this virtual tour.

 The life of the Prophet Muhammad depicted in the Prophet’s Mission Hall at the National Museum of Saudi Arabia